Configuring a CI/CD pipeline

 Sample pipelines

-Below we have a couple of examples of how to set up a CI/CD Pipeline using either Azure DevOps or GitHub Actions.
+Below are a couple of examples on how to set up a CI/CD Pipeline using either Azure DevOps or GitHub Actions.

 Each guide describes:

-• Get a copy of your Umbraco Cloud project into that repository
+• How to get a copy of your Umbraco Cloud project into that repository.

-• And finally how to configure a new pipeline using the provided samples
+• How to configure a new pipeline using the provided samples.

-The sample pipelines are using either Bash-scripts or Powershell-scripts to facilitate communication with the Umbraco CI/CD API.
+The sample pipelines use either Bash or PowerShell scripts to facilitate communication with the Umbraco CI/CD API.

-During the guides, you will have the option to choose between Powershell or Bash scripts.
-We recommend that you choose the scripting technology you feel most comfortable with.
+During the guides, you will have the option to choose between PowerShell or Bash scripts.
+You can select the scripting technology you feel most comfortable with.

 Azure DevOps sample